howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 - you've implemented a `mutate` handler that calls `executeMutation` with the `Login` form's variables, stores the token from the result in local storage, and redirects to the homepage
 - and lastly, you added the handler and `disabled` flags to the buttons

 > **Note**: Like with queries, depending on what your mutations definitions request, you'll get different sets of data.
-That's why we need to read either from `login` or `signup` on the result `data`.
+That's why you need to read either from `login` or `signup` on the result `data`.

 You can now create an account by providing a `name`, `email` and `password`.
 Once you've done that, the "Submit" button in the header will be displayed again: